 Definitions of Abuse and Neglect

-It is important for every person to take child abuse and neglect seriously and to be able to recognize when it happens.
-Abuse and neglect may be physical, sexual or emotional.
+It is important for every person to take child abuse and neglect seriously and be able to recognize it when it happens.
+New Mexico law defines abuse and neglect.

 Physical abuse includes: